gkapfham/seed/README.md

 Moreover, SEED contains some test cases that normally take a longer time to run because of the fact that they invoke functions that use natural language processing libraries.
-If you would still like to run those tests, then you can type `pytest tests --runslow`.
+If you would also like to run those tests along with those that complete more quickly, then you can type `pytest tests --runslow`.

 ## Problems or Praise